Judas Plot to Betray Jesus

 Commentary

-Jesus reminded the disciples that the Passover feast was only two days away and that He would be handed over to be crucified (vv.
+Once again, Jesus predicted his crucifixion, this time revealing that it would happen on Passover (vv.
 1-2).
-He had an exact timetable for accomplishing his purposes.
-This was demonstrated by His announcement of the time of His betrayal.
 The feast of the Passover was the first feast on the Jewish calendar and was kept in observance of the national deliverance from Egypt in the exodus under Moses.
 Passover gets its name from the Death Angel “passing over” those who applied the blood to the door posts.
 Each year thousands of Jews flocked to Jerusalem to celebrate the Passover.
 Jesus spoke these words on the Mount of Olives late Tuesday evening, which, by Jewish reckoning, would be the beginning of Wednesday.
 Passover began Thursday afternoon with the slaughter of the Lamb.

 Application